benjajaja/ratatui-image/README.md

 PRs and issues/discussions welcome!

 You can run an aproximation of the CI with `cargo make ci`.
 I must manually approve CI runs for new PRs to prevent github-action attacks.
 The demo is useful to test that everything works correctly.
+PRs should be rebased on `master` and **not contain any merge commits**.

 License: MIT